cleder/awesome-python-testing/README.md

 ## Assertions

+- [believe](https://github.com/pkyosx/believe) - A python package for json/dictionary validation.
 - [easycheck](https://github.com/nyggus/easycheck) - A collection of assertion-like functions to be used in code, where assertion themselves should be avoided; `easycheck` includes also function aliases to be used in unit testing.
 - [expects](https://github.com/jaimegildesagredo/expects) - Expects is an expressive and extensible TDD/BDD assertion library for Python.
 - [expycted](https://github.com/bdsoha/expycted) - Another Python expect pattern implementation.
 Simple, intuitive and approachable, with ability to plug in to any testing framework that relies on assertions.
 - [dirty-equals](https://github.com/samuelcolvin/dirty-equals) - A python library that (mis)uses the `__eq__` method to make python code (generally unit tests) more declarative and therefore easier to read and write.
-- [Precisely](https://github.com/mwilliamson/python-precisely) - allows you to write precise assertions so you only test the behaviour you're really interested in.
+- [Precisely](https://github.com/mwilliamson/python-precisely) - Write precise assertions so you only test the behaviour you're really interested in.
-- [PyHamcrest](https://github.com/hamcrest/PyHamcrest) - is a framework for writing matcher objects, allowing you to declaratively define "match" rules.
+- [PyHamcrest](https://github.com/hamcrest/PyHamcrest) - A framework for writing matcher objects, allowing you to declaratively define "match" rules.
 - [pytest_cache_assert](https://github.com/kyleking/pytest_cache_assert) - Cache assertion data to simplify regression testing of complex serializable data.
 - [sure](https://github.com/gabrielfalcao/sure) - An idiomatic assertion toolkit with human-friendly failure messages, inspired by RSpec Expectations and should.js.